Lost in Normalization

+The above, apart from the ``$-1/4$" term that we will come back to it very soon, agrees with the expression (\ref{15}) with $\alpha=1$.
+The following is needed to be held

-by which $g^2/a\to 0$, as required for a finite continuous spectrum in the limit $a\to 0$.
-Also the approximations (\ref{3}) and (\ref{4}) suggest
+by which $g^2/a\to 0$, to gain a finite continuous spectrum in the limit $a\to 0$.
+In fact, the expectation that the continuum limit of lattice theory reflects the small coupling limit \cite{wilson} is translated by (\ref{26}).
+Also, the approximations (\ref{19}) and (\ref{20}) suggest the following agreement of orders

 in which $\eta$ is a dimensionless number of order one.
 Now let us go beyond the leading order in the continuum limit.
-It is convenient to define the dimensionless angle variables as follow \cite{wilson}:
+The action (\ref{22}) consists of the 2nd order time-derivative, for which it is known that the Hamiltonian formulation is due to Ostrogradsky \cite{ost1,ost2,ost3}.
+Accordingly, the phase space variables are defined as \cite{ost1,ost2,ost3}: